DannyNemer/dantil/README.md

 ### <a id="dantil-logWithLine"></a>`dantil.logWithLine([values])`
 <a href="#dantil-logWithLine">#</a> [&#x24C8;](https://github.com/DannyNemer/dantil/blob/master/dantil.js#L808 "View in source") [&#x24C9;][1]

-Prints the provided values like `dantil.log()`, along with the calling file path and line number.
+Prints the provided values like `dantil.log()`, preceded by this method's invocation location.

 #### Arguments
 1. `[values]` *(...&#42;)*: The values and objects to print.